How to Take Passport Photos at Home (2025): Government-Accepted Requirements

 Even though the focal lengths are different, there is no difference in distortion because the distance is the same.
 For example, the ears look identical in both photos.
 If a wider lens caused more distortion, we’d see a difference in this comparison.

 Luckily, even if you’re stuck with a wide lens, you don’t have to get close to the subject.
-Take the photograph from a long-enough distance.
+Take the photograph from a long enough distance.
 Then, crop the picture; for example, you can use our passport photo editor to crop.
 You’ll lose pixels, but ID photos are required to be small anyway.
-Losing the pixels doesn’t cause any harm to the end result.
+Losing the pixels might not cause any harm to the end result.

 Note that a non-wide (for example, 50 mm or 85 mm) lens is, of course, better for portraits than a wide lens.
-It allows you to shoot from a long enough distance without the need to considerably crop the photo.
+It allows you to shoot from a long enough distance without the need to crop the photo considerably.

 The earlier-mentioned lens distortion is also a real effect.
 It’s a mild effect and causes a different kind of distortion than the distortion caused by a short distance.
 Lens distortion is a lens-specific effect (i.e., it’s not the same on every lens, unlike the distance distortion).

-You don’t need to worry about lens distortion, no matter the camera you’re using.
+No matter the camera you’re using, you don’t need to worry about lens distortion.
 Though, you do need to worry about distance distortion, no matter the camera you’re using!

 If you want to learn more about the subject, I recommend this excellent in-depth post: Face Distortion is Not Due to Lens Distortion.